frigierim/maki/README.md

 #### 2: Update the Maki website
 In the maki-icons repository, update the Maki dependency version number in the package.json file.

+#### notes
+I created a fork of this repo to use the export scripts from osmic project and create a sprite atlas for these icons.
+Unfortunately the inkscape render of the SVG atlas is using a weird scaling ratio, so symbols position does not match the exact coordinates used in the script.
+To work around this issue, the process should be:

+* Run the export script:

+    tools/export.py tools/config/sprites.yaml

+* Open export/icons.svg in GIMP

+* Import with a X and Y ratio of 2, so we create the high dpi version of the atlas

+* Export the image as PNG

+This way the values reported in export/icons.json perfectly match the resulting PNG.

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bhttps%3A%2F%2Fgithub.com%2Fmapbox%2Fmaki.svg?type=large)](https://app.fossa.io/projects/git%2Bhttps%3A%2F%2Fgithub.com%2Fmapbox%2Fmaki?ref=badge_large)